Massage Therapy CEs | Prenatal/Doula/Infant Courses

 FREQUENTLY ASKED QUESTIONS:

 Do I have to be a licensed massage therapist to take this course?
-While our courses are designed as continuing education for licensed and/or certified massage therapists, a non-licensed person may take them for their personal use.
-Of course, they may not legally charge for these services without a massage license if their jurisdiction requires one, as most jurisdictions do.
+No, but be advised that our courses are designed as continuing education for licensed and/or certified massage therapists.
+A non-licensed person may take them for their personal use, but they may not legally charge for these services without a massage license if their jurisdiction requires one, as most jurisdictions do.
 In most jurisdictions, doulas or other prenatal healthcare providers can use the techniques within the scope of their training and authority, such as a doula using some of the prenatal massage techniques during labor and delivery.
 You cannot, however, hold yourself out to be a certified prenatal massage therapist without having a massage therapy certification or license.

 I am currently enrolled in massage therapy school.
 Is it possible for me to take the prenatal massage package with doula massage while I am in school still?
 Yes, you are welcome to begin taking the courses now.
 Many people do just that.
 The advantages to an early start are that the minute you do have your license, you’ll be certified and ready to “hit the ground running” in your chosen specialty.
 Just be aware that you cannot legally practice if you do not yet have any massage license that the jurisdiction where you live requires.